Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/input-output/clipboard-operations.md

 ## Customizing Text to be Pasted

 Just like the [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[CutCopyDrag](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.CutCopyDrag) event, an event is provided to allow for customization of text that is to be pasted or dropped onto the editor (see the [Drag and Drop](drag-drop.md) topic for additional details).
-The [PasteDragDrop](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.PasteDragDrop) event fires in several situations:
+The [PasteDragDrop](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.PasteDragDrop) event is raised in several situations:

 - Paste operations
 - Paste completion